interplaynetary/free-association/resources/funding/applications/NLNet/questions.md

 No file chosen
 No file chosen
 How may we handle your information

-Your privacy is so important to us, we wrote a nifty privacy statement.

-We'd love to collect as little personal data from you as possible, but we're bound by some pesky rules and regulations.
-So, before you submit your proposal, please acknowledge the following:

-    I have read and understood NLnet’s Privacy Statement.
-I agree that the NLnet can collect, use, and share my personal information as described in the statement.
-I also understand that I have rights over my personal information, such as the right to access, correct, or delete it.

 Send me a copy of this application.
 PGP pubkey